seewes/csgo-c4-hue/README.md

   Windows: `C:\Program Files (x86)\Steam\steamapps\common\Counter-Strike Global Offensive\csgo\cfg`

-2. Install Python 2.7 if your machine doesn't have it.
+2. Install Node.js and npm if your machine doesn't have them.
-3. Install Flask via pip.

-  OS X: `pip install flask`

-  Windows: `C:\Python27\Scripts\pip.exe install flask`
+3. Run `npm install`

-4. Edit `csgo-c4-hue.py` and fill in the values for your [hue bridge IP](#how-to-get-hue-bridge-ip) and [hue user](#how-to-make-a-hue-user).
+4. Edit `csgo-c4-hue.js` and fill in the values for your [hue bridge IP](#how-to-get-hue-bridge-ip) and [hue user](#how-to-make-a-hue-user).

   Example:

   ```
-  HUE_BRIDGE_IP = '192.168.1.100'
+  var HUE_BRIDGE_IP = '192.168.1.100'
-  HUE_USER = '1a2a3a4a5a6a7a8a9a0a'
+  var HUE_USER = '1a2a3a4a5a6a7a8a9a0a'
   ```

 ## Usage

-Run both `csgo-c4-hue.py` and `csgo-c4-hue-server.py` scripts while playing CS:GO.
+Run `node csgo-c4-hue.js` and `node csgo-c4-hue-server.js` while playing CS:GO.

-The `csgo-c4-hue-server.py` script will be receiving the gamestate data from CS:GO and it will write the bomb status to the file named `bomb_status`.
+The `csgo-c4-hue-server.js` script will be receiving the gamestate data from CS:GO and it will write the bomb status to the file named `bomb_status`.

-The `csgo-c4-hue.py` script will be reading the `bomb_status` file every 250 ms and will change the hue lights depending on what is in that file.
+The `csgo-c4-hue.js` script will be reading the `bomb_status` file every 250 ms and will change the hue lights depending on what is in that file.

 ## Appendix